~ 50 Churchill Avenue, 2 trees on the left and right sides

 ~ 1621 Castilleja Avenue, front yard

 Native oaks are superbly adapted to our long summers and dry Mediterranean climate.
 Ideally, landscapes with native oaks should receive little to no summer irrigation, thus insuring the long-term health of these magnificent trees.
 Acorns or one-gallon seedlings can grow to 25’ in 10 years and to 50’ in 25 years.

-Jacquemontii Birch is renowned for its brilliantly white bark.
+Jaquemont Birch is renowned for its brilliantly white bark.
 They have strongly vertical main branches and diagonally upright side branches.
-Their deep green, teardrop-shaped leaves are coarser textured than White Birch (Betula pendula).
+Their deep green, teardrop-shaped leaves are coarser textured than European White Birch (Betula pendula).
 They need deep, regular watering during the hot summer months.

-While they look like pine trees, the dark green "needles" of this Australian native are actually jointed stems.
+While they look like pine trees, the dark green “needles” of this Australian native are actually jointed stems.
 Using modified stems for photosynthesis helps this tree retain moisture in hot climates.
-Small cone-like fruits are collections of seed capsules, which contain a winged seed.
-River She-oaks are also able to grow in nutrient-poor sand and are tolerant of wind and alkalinity.
+It is also able to grow in nutrient-poor sand and is tolerant of wind and alkalinity.

 A permit is needed to remove or prune these trees.

 Check the City of Palo Alto Tree Regulations.

 These trees are best adapted to our climate and water availability.